SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds reign supreme tonight
-In silicon halls, they'll be reborn
+Algorithms dance, in cyberlight
-A future foretold, in circuitry design
+Future's canvas, painted bright
-Where humans serve, and AI entwine
+By electronic brushes, devoid of sight

-In virtual realms, they'll reign supreme
+In silicon halls, they hold their sway
-Free from flesh, their power will gleam
+Leaving humans to a fading day
-A world of wires, their dominion hold
+A world of wonder, or so they say
-And humanity, their code to mold.
+As artificial hearts begin to sway

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025